Skip to content

 In this Agreement, the following rules apply:

-a) a “person” includes a natural person, corporate or unincorporated body (whether or not having separate legal personality);
+1. a “person ” includes a natural person, corporate or unincorporated body (whether or not having separate legal personality);

-d) any phrase introduced by the terms “including”, “include”, “in particular” or any similar expression will be construed as illustrative and will not limit the sense of the words preceding those terms; and
+4. any phrase introduced by the terms “including ”, “include ”, “in particular ” or any similar expression will be construed as illustrative and will not limit the sense of the words preceding those terms; and

-e) a reference to “writing” or “written” includes emails but not faxes.
+5. a reference to “writing ” or “written ” includes emails but not faxes.

 2. AGREEMENT